-If you are using a double-entry accounting system, after saving the document, the double entries will post automatically to the accounts.
+If you use a double-entry accounting system, the double entries will post automatically to the accounts after saving the document.
 The entries are Debit sales and credit accounts receivables.
 It will reduce the sales figure and increase the accounts receivable.

 A Credit Note for an Unpaid Invoice

-If you have had an outstanding invoice for a while and know that the customer will not pay it, to clear the account, a credit memo can be issued.
-Before you issue it ensure that you have gone down every route to try and receive payment.
+If you have had an outstanding invoice and know that the customer will not pay it, a credit memo can be issued to clear the account.
+Before you issue it, ensure that you have gone down every route to try and receive payment.
 The invoice can also be written off as a bad debt.

-Read our guide on debt collection to find the best ways to contact your customer.
+Would you please read our guide on debt collection to find the best ways to contact your customer?

-To download your free receipt template, you must agree to our licence agreement
+To download your free credit note template, you must agree to our licence agreement.

 By clicking on the link, you agree to the licence agreement.